Riviera71/Flare-Switch/README.md

 | `ZR`    | ActionBar Use

 You can remap the buttons as you want in "keybindings" tab, but in first the Accept action and don't erase it.

 If you erase it by mistake , escape the options menu.

 For saving any options modifications validate by OK menu button.

 ## Updates

- For updates the engine, download only "flare.nro" file.
- Copy it in switch/flare folder on micro SD card and erase the older.
+ For updates the engine download only "flare.nro" file, copy it in "switch/flare" folder on micro SD card and erase the older.

 ## Settings